Entry tags on WORG are a controlled vocabulary , and are assigned by the editor.

 - Romantic subplots.

-- People interested in queer representation in genre fiction.
+- Readers interested in queer representation in genre fiction.

 I’m only using the first four letters to keep it short.
 But it’s the broad version, as with everything in this tags cluster.
 Lesbian, gay, bisexual, biromantic, transgender, intersexed, non-binary, two-spirits, asexual, etc..
 Plus sexual and/or romantic orientations that can only exist in fiction.

 It includes characters who are queer-coded but not clearly established as being LGBT+.
 This because of all the decades during which characters couldn’t be openly stated to be gay, lesbian, etc..

 I was gonna include a few transvestite characters, due to historical associations with queerness.
 But ‘pon further thought I think that it’d just confuse readers using modern definitions.

 For people interested in disability representation in genre fiction.

 It covers severe physical handicaps, such as disabled senses or limbs, severe chronic conditions, etc..